pataprogramming/loom-jung/README.md

 # loom-jung

-`loom-jung` provides wrappers for loom graphs for use with JUNG, the Java Universal Graph Library.
+`loom-jung` provides wrappers for [`loom`](https://github.com/aysylu/loom) graphs for use with JUNG, the [Java Universal Network/Graph Framework](http://jung.sourceforge.net/).
 This is particularly useful for taking advantage of JUNG's Swing-based graph visualization facilities.

 ## Usage